influxdata/docs-v2/content/enterprise_influxdb/v1.8/introduction/installation_requirements.md

 SSDs are strongly recommended, and we have had no reports of IOPS contention from any customers running on SSDs.

 #### Do not use NFS
+For disk storage, use block devices only.
 InfluxDB Enterprise does not support NFS (Network File System)-mounted devices.
-Only use block devices for disk storage.

 #### Disable swap